Shanghai Financial Court: Establishment of court

-On August 20, 2018, the Shanghai Financial Court was formally established, China Communist Party Shanghai Committee Secretary Li Qiang and NPC Standing Committee Vice Chairman Wang Dongming inaugurated the Shanghai Financial Court.
+On August 20, 2018, the Shanghai Financial Court was formally established, China Communist Party Shanghai Committee Secretary LiLi Qiang and NPC Standing Committee Vice Chairman Wang Dongming inaugurated the Shanghai Financial Court.
 On 21 August 2018, the court launched its official website.

 Premises

+Since July 2025 the court has been located in a new bespoke court building at 611 Qiancheng Road, Pudong.

-The court is located in the former Shanghai American Club building on Fuzhou Road in Shanghai.
+The court was from 2018 to 2025 located in the former Shanghai American Club building on Fuzhou Road in Shanghai.

 Between 1960 and 1991 the building served as the premises of the Shanghai Higher People's Court and Shanghai Second Intermediate Court.
 The building stood empty until 2018 when renovation works for the court were commenced.

 Jurisdiction

 Provisions of the Supreme People's Court on the Jurisdiction of Shanghai Financial Court Cases: